-The pandemic has radically altered consumer behavior toward online shopping for agricultural produce, habits which may stick around once the coronavirus pandemic has blown over.
+The pandemic has radically altered consumer behavior when it comes to online shopping for agricultural produce – a habit which may stick around once the coronavirus pandemic has blown over.

 E-commerce has taken Georgia by storm in recent years, with new online vendors popping up almost on the daily and offering a wide range of goods.
 Agricultural goods and groceries, however, have remained an item that consumers have preferred to buy in person, perhaps a function of a desire to control for quality.

 But Covid-19 and the necessity of maintaining social distancing have changed these habits for many, and likely for good—Georgian consumers are now actively buying produce online.